mclhrn/rhu-oc-cheat-sheet/README.md

 ## Step 2:
+### Any 5 of the below Specialities:
-### 1st two recommended (but not required):
+### 1st two recommended (but not required)
 This table is for my specific choices.
-The table after represents the other exam choices for RHCA
+The table after represents the other exam choices for RHCA.
+Combined is all available options for RHCA.
 | Course  | Exam Code  |
 |---|---|
 | _**Red Hat Certified Specialist in OpenShift Application Development**_  | [EX288](https://www.redhat.com/en/services/certification/rhcs-openshift-application-development?pfe-nk6u6r9jn=exams)  |